Back to Staff Page

 Harris, D. H. (ed., 1994).
 Organizational Linkages: Understanding the Productivity Paradox, Washington, DC: National Academy Press.

 Harris, D.H.
 (1987).
-Human factors Success Stories (25 minute videotape of 30 different human factors success stories; based on the 1984 presidential address to the Human Factors Society).
+Human factors Success Stories (Video of 30 different human factors success stories based on the 1984 presidential address to the Human Factors Society).
 Santa Monica, CA: Human Factors Society.

 Harris, D.H.
 (1980).
 Visual detection of driving while intoxicated.
 Human Factors, 22(6), 725-732.